Nishivv/Airline-Passenger-Satisfaction-Analysis-SQL-Database-and-Queries/README.md

-#✈️ Airline Passenger Satisfaction Analysis

-##📌 Project Overview

-This SQL project explores Airline Passenger Satisfaction by analyzing customer feedback and operational metrics.
-The dataset includes details such as customer type, travel class, in-flight services, delays, and satisfaction ratings.
-The goal is to identify factors influencing passenger satisfaction and uncover patterns in service quality, delays, and customer experience.

-###📂 Key Objectives

-Analyze customer satisfaction trends across different demographics and travel classes

-Explore the impact of service parameters like seat comfort, check-in, and in-flight entertainment

-Examine delay patterns and their influence on customer sentiment

-Generate actionable insights using SQL queries.

-####🛠️ Technologies Used

-SQL (MySQL)

-Relational Database Design

-Data Cleaning & Aggregation

-Exploratory Query Analysis

-#####🔍 Key Insights Queries

-🧍‍♂️ Average Satisfaction by Customer Type

-👥 Gender-wise Customer Count

-🛫 Customers with Long Flights & High Satisfaction

-⏱️ Flight Delays and Their Frequency

-💺 Service Ratings by Travel Class

-💡 Top In-flight Services Rated by Customers

-📊 Delay Percentages by Customer Type

-🍱 Class Preferences for Excellent Food Ratings

-📌 Gate Locations and Flight Distance Relationships

-📉 Legroom Ratings for Short Flights

-######✅ Outcomes

-This project demonstrates how to:

-Structure queries for deep business insights

-Work with customer feedback and operational KPIs

-Translate raw data into clear, actionable intelligence

-Support strategic decisions in customer service and airline operations

-This SQL-based analysis is ideal for data analyst roles in aviation, customer service, or business intelligence, offering real-world query experience and analytical thinking.
+# ✈️ Airline Passenger Satisfaction Analysis

+## 📌 Project Overview

+This SQL project explores **Airline Passenger Satisfaction** by analyzing customer feedback and flight-related operational data.
+The dataset includes variables such as customer type, travel class, service ratings (e.g., seat comfort, inflight entertainment), flight delays, and overall satisfaction.

+The goal is to extract meaningful insights into factors affecting passenger satisfaction, service performance, and operational challenges using SQL queries.

+---

+## 🧰 Technologies Used

+- **SQL (MySQL)**
+- **Relational Database Design**
+- **Data Cleaning & Aggregation**
+- **Exploratory Query Analysis**

+---

+## 🧠 Key Objectives

+- Analyze satisfaction trends across customer types and travel classes
+- Evaluate how service ratings affect satisfaction scores
+- Understand patterns in flight delays and their impact
+- Identify high-value customers and travel behavior
+- Support business decisions with data-driven insights

+---

+## 🔍 Insightful SQL Queries

+Here are some of the key business questions answered in this project:

+1. Average satisfaction score by customer type
+2. Total number of customers by gender
+3. List of customers with flight distance >1500 miles and satisfied
+4. Count of flights with departure delay >30 minutes
+5. Average seat comfort rating by travel class
+6. Customer types with the highest average flight distance
+7. Online boarding convenience vs. low satisfaction
+8. Maximum and minimum baggage handling scores
+9. Cleanliness rating by gate location
+10. Inflight entertainment scores below 3
+11. Percentage of delayed departures over 15 minutes
+12. Inflight Wi-Fi quality for delayed flights
+13. Customer types rating inflight service above average
+14. Highest inflight service rating by customer type
+15. Legroom rating for short flights (<500 miles)
+16. Most common gate for flights >1000 miles
+17. Satisfied customers with high check-in service
+18. Most popular class for excellent food rating
+19. Departure delays and arrival delay relation
+20. Customer type with the highest % of delayed flights

+---

+## ✅ Outcomes

+- Structured and queried a real-world airline dataset using SQL
+- Identified key drivers of passenger satisfaction
+- Measured the impact of delays and services on overall experience
+- Built insights to support data-driven decisions in aviation or customer experience roles

+---

+## 📂 File Structure